5G-Cash/5G/doc/README.md

 continues following the canonical chain.
 The pruned branch is removed from the block index and disk, ensuring it never appears as an alternate tip.

+Once pruned, `getchaintips` reports only the active chain tip.

 Building
 ---------------------
 The following are developer notes on how to build Fiveg on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.